nickpoerio/SelfDrivingCar-Course1-Proj1/writeup.md

 My pipeline consists of the following steps:

-1. Conversion to grayscale
+1. Conversion to grayscale: it condensates three color layers into one
-2. Gaussian blur
+2. Gaussian blur: kernel function for smoothing
-3. Canny edge detection
+3. Canny edge detection: image derivative thresholds to highlight edges
-4. Mask selection
+4. Mask selection: trapezoidal mask
-5. Probabilistic Hough transform
+5. Probabilistic Hough transform: line detection from masked canny edge image
-6. Final output
+6. Final output: overlay to the original image

 Apart from tuning Hough and Canny transform parameters, what helped me most was appliyng a slope filter to the plotted lines, excluding horizontal lines or similar.
 This made the whole pipeling much more robust, less sensitive to parameters choice.